 It remains to be seen whether Maryland minimum wage will continue to increase past 2026, but here are some other steps you can take to make sure your business is ready for anything:

 - Reevaluate your staffing: Take a look at your hourly, weekly, and monthly sales to determine if your current staffing levels are appropriate.
 For example, perhaps you only need to hire temporary employees during your busy seasons instead of taking on more full-time, regular staff.
-If you are a new business, get your free EIN so you can begin hiring and remain compliant.
+If you are a new business, get a free EIN so you can begin hiring and remain compliant.

 - Hire the best: Hiring the right people is always important, but doubly so when you operate a small business.
 So, take your time and cast a wide net when recruiting new employees.
 And, once you have your team in place, make employee retention a priority by offering them a path to growth and development and by making your business an attractive place to work.

 - Upgrade your technology: When you automate complicated, time-consuming aspects of management, like payroll, you can spend more time focusing on issues like staffing and growing your business.
 Square’s small business payroll software is simple enough that you can learn how to do payroll yourself, and it can also help you avoid making common payroll mistakes.

 Square is here to help you with small business resources to help you and your business thrive.
 Be sure to consult with your lawyer or tax attorney to fully understand the Maryland minimum wage laws and how they apply to your business.